chipsalliance/chisel/docs/src/explanations/connectable.md

 ## Techniques for connecting structurally inequivalent Chisel types

-`DataView` and `viewAsSupertype` create a view of the component that has a different Chisel type.
+`DataView` and `.viewAsSupertype` create a view of the component that has a different Chisel type.
 This means that a user can first create a `DataView` of the consumer or producer (or both) so that the Chisel types are structurally equivalent.
-This is useful when the difference between the consumer and producers aren't super nested, and also if they have rich Scala types which encode their structure.
+This is useful when the difference between the consumer and producer aren't super nested, and also if they have rich Scala types which encode their structure.
-In general, `DataView` is the preferred mechanism to use (if you can) because it maintains the most about of Chisel information in the Scala type, but there are many instances where it doesn't work and thus one must fall back on `Connectable`.
+In general, `DataView` is the preferred mechanism to use (if you can) because it maintains the most amount of Chisel information in the Scala type, but there are many instances where it doesn't work and thus one must fall back on `Connectable`.

 `Connectable` does not change the Chisel type, but instead changes the semantics of the operator to not error on the waived members if they are dangling or unconnected.
 This is useful for when differences between the consumer and producer do not show up in the Scala type system (e.g. present/missing fields of type `Option[Data]`, or anonymous `Record`s) or are deeply nested in a bundle that is especially onerous to create a `DataView`.